Platyptilia tesseradactyla: Biology

 Larvae feed internally in the stems of their food plant, where it also hibernates.
 In the following spring larvae feed externally, spinning shoots together and feeding on the new growth.
 Food plants include mountain everlasting (Antennaria dioica), cudweeds (Gnaphalium species) and dwarf everlast (Helichrysum arenarium).

 Distribution

 Found in northern and central Europe, east to Russia.
 In Norway it is found up to 70° northern latitude.
 It is also found in the United States and Canada and has been recorded from Iran.
-In Ireland it was first found in Galway, but is largely restricted to The Burren region of County Clare.
+In Ireland it was first found in County Galway, but is largely restricted to The Burren region of County Clare.